 On July 27, 2018, the Company completed the sale of its 50% interest in the Galore Creek assets to Newmont.
-The Company received \$100,000 on closing; a note for \$75,000 receivable upon the earlier of the completion of a new Galore Creek project prefeasibility study or July 27, 2021; a note for \$25,000 receivable upon the earlier of the completion of a Galore Creek project feasibility study or July 27, 2023; and an additional note for \$75,000 is receivable upon the earlier of approval of a Galore Creek project construction plan by the owner(s).
-The Company has no remaining interest in the Galore Creek assets.
+The Company received \$100,000 on closing; a note for \$75,000 receivable upon the earlier of the completion of a new Galore Creek project prefeasibility study or July 27, 2021; a note for \$25,000 receivable upon the earlier of the completion of a Galore Creek project feasibility study or July 27, 2023; and an additional note for \$75,000 is receivable upon the approval of a Galore Creek project construction plan by the owner(s).
+The Company has no remaining interest in Galore Creek.